cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 DecPartial(cn)
 ~~~

-The `DecPartial` function is similar to the AEGIS-128L `DecPartial` function, but decrypts up to `R` bits instead of 256 bits.
+The `DecPartial` function is similar to the AEGIS-128L `DecPartial` function but decrypts up to `R` bits instead of 256 bits.

 Steps: